-CMSC162 Lab 8 15 October 2014
+CMSC162 Lab 8 16 March 2017

 Once you've got the charts, write out in words an analysis of what you can learn about these data structures just from how they react to different sizes of data.
-Use the terminology we will be learning tomorrow in class (and in tonight's reading) to express your analysis, where possible.
+Use the terminology of algorithmic analysis and big-O notation, as best you can, to express your analysis.